ProDefense/Eshu/README.md

-# Eshu Python Library v1
+# Eshu Python Library v2

 Common Language Platform for multiple Command and Control Frameworks

 ## Testing Lab Setup

-This is an environment using Docker with test targets to test using the ESHU CLP Python Library.
+This is an environment using Docker with test targets to demonstrate using the Eshu CLP Python Library.

 ### To Simply Start...